This is the 7th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Now I’m going to make the baby that will lay the blossom.

-The baby is made from a small ball of white paste for the head and another slightly bigger ball, which I’m rolling out to a long shape to be the form the body of the baby.
+The baby is made from a small ball of white paste for the head and another slightly bigger ball, which I’m rolling out to a long shape to form the body of the baby.
 I’ve set them aside to dry for a couple of hours.
 Refer to Video at 10:37

 I made the disc with a slight indent in the center so the baby would lay in it without rolling around while I assemble everything and let it dry.

-I’m putting a little bit of glue into the center of the blossom and putting the disc in place
+I’m putting a little bit of glue into the center of the blossom and putting the disc in place.

 I’m painting some glue in the indent on the gumpaste disc and putting the baby’s head and body in place.
 Refer to Video at 12:00